History of Joseon: Elimination of the vestiges of Goryeo

 Calls for a new capital followed the demise of those closest to the throne of the Goryeo dynasty.
 Although Gaegyeong had served well as the seat of government for over 400 years, it was a tradition for new dynasties in Korea to move their capitals, as this was considered fortuitous according to the Chinese feng shui philosophy of geomancy.
 Gaegyeong was also thought to have long since lost the energy required to maintain a permanent capital.

 Three sites were officially considered for the new capital: the foot of Mount Gyeryong and the cities of Muak and Hanyang.
 The location near Mount Gyeryong was rejected because of its relatively rough terrain and lack of convenient communication.
 Muak was seriously considered before King Taejo decided that Hanyang was the most fitting candidate.
 Hanyang outranked its rivals in various respects.
 Not only was it easily accessible from sea and land, and geographically at the center of the Korean Peninsula, but the fertile Han River valley on which the ancient city was situated had historically been the most contested region among the Three Kingdoms of Korea.
 For centuries, Hanyang had also been said to be blessed, and Korean geomancers claimed that the city occupied a sacrosanct place flowing with geomantic energy.
 Furthermore, it had large mountains to the north and smaller mountains to the south for defense, with a large plain in between; thus, the city would fit the customary north–south axis.
 In 1394, Hanyang was declared the new capital and formally renamed Hanseong.
 (It would eventually become the current capital of South Korea, Seoul.)
 That year, the foot of Mount Bugak was chosen for the foundation of the main palace.
 Development and construction of the city and its complicated system of avenues, gates, walls, civilian residences, educational facilities, government buildings, and five main palace complexes began in 1394 as well.
 The official royal residence, Gyeongbok Palace, was completed in 1395, while the less important Changdeok Palace was completed in 1405.
-Other royal palaces followed suit, and by the end of the first half of the 15th century, the capital had been completed.
+Other royal palaces followed, and by the end of the first half of the 15th century, the capital had been completed.